filipvanlaenen/asapop/README.md

-Assume ``~/public/asapop`` is a valid and existing directory on your computer, the website configuration is stored in a local file ``website-configuration.yaml``, the ROPF files can be found in the directory ``~/ropf`` and ``~/custom.css`` is the custom style sheet, then you can use the following command to produce a website:
+Assume ``~/public/asapop`` is a valid and existing directory on your computer, the website configuration is stored in a local file ``website-configuration.yaml``, the ROPF files can be found in the directory ``~/ropf`` and ``custom.css`` is the custom style sheet, then you can use the following command to produce a website:

 ```
-java -jar asapop-1.0-SNAPSHOT-jar-with-dependencies.jar build ~/public/asapop website-configuration.yaml ~/ropf ~/custom.css
+java -jar asapop-1.0-SNAPSHOT-jar-with-dependencies.jar build ~/public/asapop website-configuration.yaml ~/ropf custom.css
 ```

 Below is an example of a valid website configuration file:

 ```
 ---
 areaConfigurations: